Indolophus

 Indolophus is an extinct genus of perissodactyl belonging to the clade Tapiromorpha, which includes modern-day tapirs.
-Fossils have been found in the Early Eocene of Myanmar.
+Fossils have been found in Eocene deposits of Myanmar.

 Description

 Indolophus can be distinguished from other tapiromorphs in the characteristics of the upper dentition; it is distinguished from other basal tapiromorphs in having a more developed molar and protolophid and hypolophid.
 Indolophus is more primitive than tapiroids due to the lophodont dentiton and the absence of lingual and buccal cingula and molar metaconule.
+I. guptai has been estimated to have had a body mass of approximately 20.7 kg.